-CO2 Recovery Plants is available as one of the ingredients in many gases in industry like boiler / furnace flue gas, generator flue gas, biogas in waste treatment plant, fermentor off-gases in distillery or other fermentation processes, off-gas from calcium carbonate Kiln and so on.
+CO2 Recovery Plants is available as one of the ingredients in many gases in the industry like boiler/furnace flue gas, generator flue gas, biogas in the waste treatment plant, fermentor off-gases in the distillery or other fermentation processes, off-gas from calcium carbonate Kiln and so on.
 The plants, which recover CO2 plant this, are termed as CO2 recovery plants.

 CO2 recovery from Boiler Flue Gas-

 The boiler flue gas has varying content of CO2, O2, N2, and moisture depending upon the fuel used and the combustion / thermal efficiency of a boiler.
 The SO2/H2S content also varies based on a sulfur content of the fuel.
 This flue gas is cooled, washed to make it free of dust, SO2/H2S and then the CO2 is recovered in ethanolamine column.
 The recovered CO2 is purified in the KMnO4 wash column, compressed, dried and condensed to produce liquid.
 The so manufactured liquid CO2 is sent to the storage tank.

 CO2 recovery from Biogas-

 The biogas contains about 30-35% CO2 & balance methane (on the dry basis).
 The CO2 of biogas can be absorbed to produce methane-rich gas.
 The biogas is processed to recover CO2 after scrubbing Sulfur gases.
 The emitted gas is methane-rich.
 The methane-rich gas can then be subsequently dissolved in the suitable solvent and filled in cylinders for subsequent use as fuel.
 The enriched methane can also be used to drive the gas turbine and generate power with an increased electrical output.

 CO2 recovery from fermentation off-gases-